 Oil Buffing Your Horse – Add Shine and Conditioning

-- Want to add a little shine and conditioning to your horse AND skip your workout for the day?
+Want to add a little shine and conditioning to your horse AND skip your workout for the day?
 Please welcome oil buffing to your horse grooming routine!
-VIDEO BELOW, and you can also shop this article.

 What is oil buffing?

-- Oil buffing is sometimes called hot-clothing your horse, depending on how you choose to apply your grooming oil.
+- Oil buffing is sometimes called hot-clothing your horse, depending on how you apply your grooming oil.

 - It starts with your favorite grooming oil, a brush or some washcloths, and a lot of elbow grease.
 You end up with a shiny coat that has some extra hair conditioning.